jeromedalbert/jeromedalbert.github.io/source/_posts/2013-11-09-what-traffic-do-you-get-when-mentioned-by-several-ruby-authorities.markdown

 In terms of metrics, in two weeks, I had 5000 hits, 70 related tweets, and a couple of new followers and e-mail messages.
 {% img http://farm6.staticflickr.com/5477/10781634074_0c64336424_c.jpg Show me the money! %}

 Overall, I am surprised and humbled by the attention this post had.
 It looks like people want more of this kind of visual explanations: I admit it lacks a bit on the Internet.
-I have no other cool diagram ideas at the moment, so my next blog posts will be more classic, sorry!
-But I keep this in mind and will insert some schemas/diagrams from time to time, when it makes sense.